 1

-Side bets are optional wagers players can make in addition to their main bets.
+Side bets are optional wagers that players can place in addition to their main bets.

 2

-You can only make side bets before any cards have been dealt to the Player and Banker hands.
+You can place side bets only before any cards are dealt to the Player and Banker hands.

 3

-Some side bets can be posted separately and do not require a main bet, while others can only be made in conjunction with the main bet.
+Some side bets can be placed independently and do not require a main wager, while others are available only alongside a main bet.

 4

-Side bets offer significantly higher payouts but this comes at the expense of longer odds, i.e. they have a lower win frequency.
+Side bets offer significantly higher payouts, but this comes at the expense of longer odds, meaning they have a lower win frequency.

 Common Side Bets You Can Find in Baccarat

-Baccarat facilitates an extraordinary diversity of additional betting options, so much so that available side wagers differ vastly depending on what variation you play and where you play it.
-What follows is a smorgasbord of side wagers you can find in the game of baccarat, including at online casinos.
+Baccarat offers an extraordinary variety of additional betting options, so much so that available side wagers vary greatly depending on the variation you play and where you play it.
+What follows is a smorgasbord of side wagers you can find in the game of baccarat, including those available at online casinos.

 Side Bets on Pairs

 The category consists of several types of side wagers.
-Any Pair wins whenever either the Player or the Banker hand comprises a pair of cards after the initial deal and pays at odds of 5 to 1.
-Perfect Pair side bets normally pay out 25 to 1 provided that the Player or Banker hand contains two cards of the same denomination and suit like two suited deuces, for example.
+Any Pair wins whenever either the Player or the Banker hand contains a pair of cards after the initial deal and pays 5 to 1.
+Perfect Pair side bets usually pay 25 to 1, provided the Player or Banker hand contains two cards of the same denomination and suit, such as two suited deuces.

 These extra wagers are available at some live baccarat tables powered by software suppliers BetConstruct and Playtech.
-Finally, there are the Player Pair and Banker Pair propositions that win at odds of 11 to 1 when the side you back receives a pair after the initial deal.
+Finally, the Player Pair and Banker Pair propositions pay 11 to 1 when the side you back receives a pair after the initial deal.

 All Black/All Red

-With this side bet, you wager that the Player hand will be composed of black-suited (spades, clubs) or red-suited (diamonds, hearts) cards only.
+With this side bet, you wager that the Player hand will consist solely of black-suited cards (spades or clubs) or red-suited cards (diamonds or hearts).

-Side wagers on All Red typically pay at odds of 22 to 1, whereas those on the All Black proposition offer higher payouts of 24 to 1.
+Side wagers on All Red typically pay 22 to 1, whereas those on the All Black proposition offer higher payouts of 24 to 1.

 Big and Small

-Also known under the name 4-5-6, this side wager is on offer in some Atlantic City casinos.
-Your purpose is to guess the combined number of cards dealt to the Banker and Player hands before the round ends.
+Also known as 4-5-6, this side wager is available in some Atlantic City casinos.
+Your goal is to predict the combined number of cards dealt to the Banker and Player hands before the round ends.

-A winning wager on four cards in total pays 3 to 2, i.e. you receive one and a half times your original bet.
-Combined totals of five or six cards result in 2 to 1 payouts.
+A winning wager on a total of four cards pays 3 to 2, meaning you receive one and a half times your original bet.
+Combined totals of five or six cards return 2 to 1.

 Royal Match

-Royal Match side bets are successful whenever the opening hand of the Banker or the Player consists of two specific court cards – Queen and King.
-The exact payouts for royal matches are based on whether the two court cards are offsuit or suited.
+Royal Match side bets win whenever the opening hand of the Banker or the Player contains two specific court cards, a Queen and a King.
+The exact payouts for royal matches depend on whether the two court cards are offsuit or suited.

-Offsuit matches yield payouts of 30 to 1.
-The true odds of suited matches are considerably longer, which results in higher payouts of 75 to 1.
+Offsuit matches pay 30 to 1.
+Because suited matches are less likely, they return higher payouts of 75 to 1.

 Matching Dragon

-A favorite of baccarat players who gamble in Macau, this side wager requires you to guess how many cards of a given denomination will be collectively dealt to the Player and Banker hands.
-The category is quite broad, with payouts depending on the number of matching cards.
-Below is the most common paytable you will come across.
+A favorite among baccarat players in Macau, this side wager requires you to predict how many cards of a given denomination will be collectively dealt to the Player and Banker hands.
+The category is quite broad, and payouts depend on the number of matching cards.
+Below is the most common paytable you will encounter.

 Eg. Banker Hand: J/2/2